Yash-Singh1/eslint-plugin-userscripts/docs/rules/require-attribute-space-prefix.md

 ## Why?

-To ensure maximum compatibility
+To ensure maximum compatibility.

 ## Options

-This rule has no options
+This rule has no options.

 ## Examples